brightmarch/testing-bundle/README.md

 You can access the Doctrine EntityManager with the `getEntityManager()` method.
 The method takes no arguments and returns a `Doctrine\ORM\EntityManager` object.
 Sorry, no Propel access at this time.

 ### Fixtures
-Assuming you are using the [Doctrine Fixtures Bundle](doctrine-fixtures-bundle) and your fixtures are installed in `ExampleBundle/DataFixtures/ORM`, you can call the protected method `installDataFixtures()` to install the data fixtures in your database.
+Assuming you are using the [Doctrine Fixtures Bundle][doctrine-fixtures-bundle] and your fixtures are installed in `ExampleBundle/DataFixtures/ORM`, you can call the protected method `installDataFixtures()` to install the data fixtures in your database.
 Assuming you have named your fixtures, you can access them with the `getFixture()` method.
 This method takes a single required parameter: `$name`.

 Because `installDataFixtures()` will clear out your database before installing the new fixtures, it makes good sense to put it in a `setUp()` call to ensure each test gets a clean set of fixtures.
 While this will make your tests slower, it will also make them more accurate.